Cayley structures and common knowledge: Basics

 When a common background structure $\str{M}$ is clear from context we also write just $w \sim w'$ for $\str{M},w \sim \str{M},w'$, and similarly for $\sim^\ell$.

 It is instructive to compare the bisimulation game on $\str{M}/\str{N}$ with the game on $\str{M}^\CK/\str{N}^\CK$.
 On one hand,

 the non-trivial implication from left to right uses the fact that every move along an $R_\alpha$-edge can be simulated by a finite number of moves along $R_a$-edges for $a \in \alpha$.
 This also means that, in the terminology of classical modal logic, passage from $\str{M}$ to $\str{M}^\CK$ is \emph{safe for bisimulation}.
-On the other hand, there is no such correspondence at the level of finite approximations $\sim^\ell$, since the finite number of rounds needed to simulate a single round played on an $R_\alpha$-edge cannot be uniformly bounded.
-This illustrates the infinitary character of passage from $\str{M}$ to $\str{M}^\CK$, and encapsulates central aspects of our concerns here: \begin{itemize} \item[--] the passage $\str{M} \longmapsto \str{M}^\CK$ breaks standard notions of locality; \item[--] the passage $\str{M} \longmapsto \str{M}^\CK$ is beyond first-order control. \end{itemize} Correspondingly, modal or first-order expressibility over $\str{M}^\CK$ transcends expressibility over $\str{M}$, and in particular $\MLCK$ transcends $\ML$ while still being invariant under $\sim$.
+On the other hand, there is no such correspondence at the level of the finite approximations $\sim^\ell$, since the finite number of rounds needed to simulate a single round played on an $R_\alpha$-edge cannot be uniformly bounded.
+This illustrates the infinitary character of passage from $\str{M}$ to $\str{M}^\CK$, and encapsulates central aspects of our concerns here: \begin{quotation} the passage $\str{M} \longmapsto \str{M}^\CK$ is beyond first-order control \\ and breaks standard notions of locality. \end{quotation} Correspondingly, modal or first-order expressibility over $\str{M}^\CK$ transcends expressibility over $\str{M}$, and in particular $\MLCK$ transcends $\ML$ while still being invariant under $\sim$.

-The link between bisimulation and definability in modal logics, is the following well-known modal analogue of the classical Ehrenfeucht--Fra\"\i ss\'e theorem, cf.~\cite{MLtextbook,GorankoOtto}.
+The link between bisimulation and definability in modal logics is the following well-known modal analogue of the classical Ehrenfeucht--Fra\"\i ss\'e theorem, cf.~\cite{MLtextbook,GorankoOtto}.
 Here and in the following we denote as

 indistinguishability by $\ML$-formulae of modal nesting depth (quantifier rank) up to $\ell$, just as $\equiv^\FO_q$ or just $\equiv_q$ will denote classical first-order equivalence (elementary equivalence) up to quantifier rank $q$.
 Over finite relational vocabularies all of these equivalences have finite index, which is crucial for the following.\footnote{Finite index is crucial for the definability of the $\sim^\ell$-equivalence classes by so-called characteristic formulae $\chi_{\str{M},w}^\ell$ s.t.\ $\str{N},v \models \chi_{\str{M},w}^\ell$ iff $\str{M},w \sim^\ell \str{N},v$.}